Wen-ChuangChou/Speaker-identification/README.md

 ### Utilizing Conformer encoder
 After implementing conformer encoder and tuning the parameters with 32 heads and 3 layers in the conformer block, the accurancy rate boosts to **91.84%**.
+This high accurancy rate of predicting vlidating data is the results of overfitting.
+Instead, the accurancy rates of predicting training data and validation are increasing during training.
+In other words, when the accurancy rates of predicting training data increases,  the trained model also identifies vlidating data more and more acurrate.

 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_conformer_layer_3_head_32%20.png)